 Nara Park – Blossoms and Deers, what more could you ask for?

-Sakura Japan Cherry Blossom Festival – The Best Spots in Hiroshima
+The Best Sakura (Cherry Blossom) Spots in Hiroshima

 Miyajima Island – The Island of the Floating Torii Gates and Wonderful Cherry Blossoms